Who is doing this?

 Fine!
 I made a Bandcamp.
 People seem to like it.

-So wait, each release comes with a digital download AND a download of the tape rip?
+So wait, each release comes with a digital download AND the tape rip?

 Yup!
 Listen, I like cassettes.
 I like the hiss, I like the lo-fi sound of them.
-That’s the sound I envisioned when I thought up this idea.
-So why should folks without tape players miss out on that feeling?
-So each purchase also comes with a download of the album ripped directly from one of the tapes.
-Instead of the full album cut up into songs, you essentially get Side A and Side B, as full 20ish minutes of the respective band’s side, so you get to feel like you’re listening to it on cassette.
+That’s the sound I envision when an artist sends me their music.
+Why should folks without tape players miss out on that feeling?
+Each purchase also comes with a download of the album ripped directly from one of the tapes.
+Instead of the full album cut up into songs, you essentially get Side A and Side B, so you get to feel like you’re listening to it on cassette.
 I’m not trying to penalize anyone for not having a tape deck.
 Neat, huh?

 Can I send you my demo?

 Sure!
-Feel free to send me along your music, but I can’t make any promises.
+Feel free to send along your music, but I can’t make any promises.
 Since this is a one-man operation, I’m not putting out much music just yet.
-But who knows where the year will take me!
+But who knows where this project will take me!

-Do you have a sound bite I might hear you say a lot in person?
+Do you have a sound bite for the label?

 “Cassettes are the zine of the music world!”